The 300 Years of Shoes collection - research & making - 1835 - A Bird of Paradise

 For more images please scroll right

-The exhibition of The Regency Wardrobe collection has been postponed due to Coronavirus as soon as the collection has been shown more images (with titles dimensions etc) of all the pieces willl be made visible on stephaniesmart.net
+The Regency Wardrobe collection and the first five shoes of The 300 years of Shoe collection will be shown at Firle Place in May 2021 as soon as the collection has been shown more images (with titles dimensions etc) of all the pieces willl be made visible on stephaniesmart.net

 This project is being supported by: